 Later, I realized that under hypnosis I was recalling details of past “lives” but none were “between lives” For example, in the 1800s I was a captain’s wife aboard a sailing ship, and I fell off and drowned.
 In another I was a farmer’s daughter in the Netherlands grinding wheat at a mill.
 Where was the insight into what happened BETWEEN lives?
 The soul journeys?
 As advertised?

 I have no idea where the details about past lives came from, as we all know we only live one, long, eternal life.
-I was ever a medieval Netherlands farmer nor a whaling wife.
+I was never a medieval Netherlands farmer nor a whaling wife.
 No such thing, but my mind presented these lives (and others, I forget now) quite vividly.
 I was simply a sinner seeking eternal answers in all the wrong places.

 I came out from under hypnosis in what felt like 5 minutes, but it had been five hours.
 He made a CD of all that was said and gave it to me to take home.
 I never listened to it.